Tree House at Grand Ravines

 In 2018, the Michigan Recreation and Park Association (mParks) recognized the special natural features and amenities at Grand Ravines and awarded Ottawa County Parks & Recreation the Park Design award for that year.

 The Tree House complements these amenities and builds on them – the Tree House will stand 40’ above ravine edge where it starts to descend steeply to the creek bottom.
 To reach the Tree House, users will walk along a winding 100’ long boardwalk nestled among the towering trees.
 The enclosed Tree House will feature a rustic design with multiple overlook locations providing a unique tree-top perspective of the descending ravine.

 The Tree House concept was first developed and proposed several years ago.
 “The Tree House design came from sketches sitting in the drawer of our Coordinator of Park Planning and Development, Curt TerHaar, that he first worked on in 2013,” said Ottawa County Parks Commission President Kelly Rice.
 “We are so appreciative of our donor and our Parks Foundation for allowing us to take a fanciful paper sketch from dream to reality.
 Through this generosity, future generations will have a unique and magical experience in the ravines.”

-Engineering design on the Tree House is expected to commence in the Spring with construction hoped to begin later this year.
+Update: Engineering design on the Tree House is completed and construction is expected to begin in 2022.
 As part of the project, expanded parking and supporting amenities will be added to the Grand Ravines Overlook parking area along the north entrance drive for Grand Ravines off 42nd Avenue.